microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

     return [Q.get((state,a),0) for a in actions]
 ```

-Here we also define a function `qvalues`, which returns a list of Q-Table values for a given state that correspond to all possible actions.
+Here we also define a function `qvalues`, which returns a list of Q-Table values for a given state that corresponds to all possible actions.
 If the entry is not present in the Q-Table, we will return 0 as the default.

-## Let's Start Q-Learning!
+## Let's start Q-Learning!

 Now we are ready to teach Peter to balance!
 First, let's set some hyperparameters: (code block 10)